thilak-tp/cpp-design-patterns/README.md

 - Abstract Factory is a creational design pattern that provides an interface to create families of related objects without specifying their concrete classes.
 - It is used when you need multiple objects that belong together (a "product family") to ensure consistency.
 - Example in this repo: ItalianMealFactory creates a complete matching Italian meal (Margherita Pizza + Cola), while MexicanMealFactory creates a matching Mexican meal (Mexican Pizza + Margarita).

+# Strategy
+- Strategy pattern allows you to swap different algorithms or behaviors at runtime.
+- It helps you write flexible code where behavior can be changed without modifying the main class.
+- Example in this repo: A Sorter class can use QuickSort or BubbleSort at runtime by switching strategies.

+# Builder
+- Builder pattern is used to construct complex objects step by step.
+- It solves the problem of having large constructors with many optional parameters.
+- Example in this repo: PizzaBuilder builds a pizza by setting size → crust → sauce → toppings step by step.

+# Decorator
+- Decorator pattern allows you to add new responsibilities to an object dynamically.
+- It provides a flexible alternative to subclassing for extending functionality.
+- Example in this repo: You can decorate a simple Coffee with Milk and Sugar at runtime to add features.